-Ironically, the same individuals that wrote off Covid-19 deaths as truly caused by commodities like cancer, obesity, and heart disease, are now willing to attribute any and all deaths to the vaccine.
-But unlike the 550K deaths attributed, at least in part, to Covid-19, there is no casual relationship established from those receiving the vaccine.
+Ironically, the same individuals that wrote off Covid-19 deaths as truly caused by comorbidities like cancer, obesity, and heart disease, are now willing to attribute any and all deaths to the vaccine.
+But unlike the 550K deaths attributed, at least in part, to Covid-19, there is no causal relationship established among those receiving the vaccine.

 In the conspiracy world, you’d think everyone missed statistics class.
 There exists no understanding of the difference between correlation and causation.
 Indeed, this total lack of understanding was evident early on in the Pandemic when this graph was commonly shared, which claimed to show a relationship between 5G cell towers and Covid-19 cases.

-The claim, of course, was that 5G caused Covid-19, when in reality all that graph shows is where people live.
-Populated areas have more 5G cell towers, and populated area have more cases of Covid-19, because, you know, there are more people.
+The claim, of course, was that 5G terchnology caused Covid-19, when in reality all that graph shows is where people live.
+Populated areas have more 5G cell towers, and populated areas have more cases of Covid-19, because, you know, there are more people.

 As for Jones’s claim that vaccine takers will have neurological problems within a year, this is easily disproved because the first human subject received their mRNA vaccines over one year prior.
-Note also, that mRNA vaccines have been used in human since 2009, if not on a large scale, with no long term adverse effects of this kind.
+Note also, that mRNA vaccines have been used in humans since 2009, if not on a large scale, with no long-term adverse effects of this kind.